How to write up your Braun and Clarke Reflexive Thematic Analysis (without losing your mind)

 Be specific.
 Define the organising concept behind the theme.

-2. Use data extracts strategically
+2. Use quotes and data extracts strategically

 Your chapter should not feel like a transcript with commentary.
 It should feel like an argument supported by data.